bendangelo/EntityJS/README.md

 ### Compiling Code

-`entityjs min`
+`entityjs build`

-This will minify all entityjs src code and game src code into one file inside /lib
+This will minify all entityjs src code and game src code into one file inside /builds

 ### Refreshing Sources